clarktrimble/ba-blog/content/blog/stator/index.md

 Slot in the runtime collector, specify prometheus format and set a route for our handler, yay!

-I would like to point out the `HandleFunc` method in the router interface.
+I would like to highlight the `HandleFunc` method in the router interface.
 It's meant to anticipate the new mux coming with go1.22.
 Thanks to Eli Bendersky for a nice [post](https://eli.thegreenplace.net/2023/better-http-server-routing-in-go-122/) regarding this exciting develpment!

-Now we'll turn out attention to the runtime metrics themselves:
+### Runtime Stats

+Total memory allocated, cpu time, goroutine count, and so on can provide assurance that a Golang executable is behaving well.
+Traditionally these have been available via `runtime.ReadMemStats`, but go1.16 reduced overhead significantly with [runtime/metrics](https://pkg.go.dev/runtime/metrics).

+Trying it out:

 ```go
 // runtime.go